 In 2005, 19-year-old Nick Currey of Ridgewood, New Jersey, lost his life to Ewing sarcoma.
 Ewing sarcoma is a cancer most often affecting adolescents that occurs most frequently in the long bones of the legs or arms, the pelvis, chest wall, spine and the skull.
 It can also begin in the soft tissues.

-Nick survived leukemia as a child (he was treated between the ages of four and six) only to succumb to Ewing sarcoma as a young adult.
+Nick survived leukemia as a child - he was diagnosed at age 4 and treated for two years following - only to succumb to Ewing sarcoma as a young adult.
 Being a leukemia survivor may well have caused Nick to develop Ewing sarcoma.
 Childhood cancer survivors are nine times more likely than the general population to develop a sarcoma.
 In addition, the lifetime dosages of chemotherapy Nick received directly contributed to his death.
 His body could not survive the intense chemotherapy associated with the autologous stem cell transplant that was his last, best hope.
 If more targeted, less toxic therapies had been available, Nick might be alive today.

-To date, The Nick Currey Fund has raised more than $700,000 and is funding five research projects aimed at improving outcomes for children, adolescents and young adults diagnosed with Ewing sarcoma.
-For further information, see “Supporting Ewing Sarcoma Research.”
+To date, The Nick Currey Fund has raised over $1 million and continues to fund a number research projects aimed at improving outcomes for children, adolescents and young adults diagnosed with Ewing sarcoma.